Mound Builders of the USA Tour

 Day 6: Emerald Mound, Horseshoe Lake, Cahokia

 Day 7: Gateway Arch.
-Overnight Cincinnati
+Overnight Cincinnati for three nights

 Day 8: Newark Earthworks, Ohio History Connection